troeger/fuzzed/README.md

 Thanks for your interest in this project.
 We would love to have you on-board.
 The developers discuss in the [ORE forum](https://groups.google.com/forum/#!forum/ore-dev).

-The only supported environment for development is a Docker image.
+The only supported environment for development is Docker Compose.

 Get a checkout and run:

-``make shell``
+``make up``

-This installs a complete development environment in a new Docker image on your machine and enters it.

-Inside the container, you can use SCons to build neccessary static code parts:

-``scons frontend backend``

-If this was successful, you need to initialize the database once:

-``./manage.py migrate``

-Now you can start the development web server:

-``./manage.py runserver``

-Alternatively, you can start the backend analysis engine and the frontend web server in parallel:

-``scons run.all``

-From this point, you should be able to use the frontend on your machine at http://localhost:8000.

-The start page should have a *Developer Login* link right below the OAuth login logos, which works without Internet connectivity.
+This prepares docker images for the frontend and the backend part, and starts them.
+After finishing, you should be able to use the frontend on your machine at http://localhost:8000.
+The start page has a *Developer Login* link right below the OAuth login logos, which works without Internet connectivity.
 The OAuth login logos are broken by default, since you need [OAuth2 credentials](https://github.com/troeger/fuzzed/wiki/OAuth2Cred) to be configured for that.

 If your working on a staging machine, a valid option is to get an OpenID from somewhere such as https://openid.stackexchange.com.